mwrnd/innova2_experiments/innova2_tesla-k80_pcie_p2pdma/README.md

 sudo nvidia-smi --applications-clocks=2505,627
 ```

 Run the full GPU diagnostics.
-This should take about 20mins. `watch 'tail /var/log/syslog'` and watch for 'unknown error' which means the GPU has halted due to over-temperature.
+This should take about 20mins. `watch 'tail /var/log/syslog'` and keep an eye out for 'unknown error' which means the GPU has halted due to over-temperature.
 ```
 time dcgmi diag --verbose --debugLevel VERB --iterations 1 --fail-early --run 4
 ```